 The main benefit of Smile Direct Club compared to others in the UK is their network of SmileShops – physical locations you can visit for a 3D scan instead of having to take your impressions at home.
 There are 21 of these clinics, which is much more than any other UK brand.
 If you'd prefer to have a scan rather than take your own impressions, and you don't live in London, Smile Direct Club could be your best option.

-On the downside, their aligners cost £1,499, which is close to the price of Invisalign Lite.
-They also get mixed reviews, especially when it comes to customer service.
+On the downside, their aligners cost £1,539, which is close to the price of Invisalign Lite.
+They also get mixed reviews in the UK, especially when it comes to customer service.

 Straight Teeth Direct

 Straight Teeth Direct are the only one of these companies to guarantee that an orthodontist will be overseeing your treatment.
 This is a good selling point – after all, orthodontists are specialists in the field of teeth straightening.
 Even Invisalign doesn't work exclusively with orthodontists, so this makes Straight Teeth Direct better than Invisalign in that regard.

 Their aligners cost £1,350, making them mid-range in terms of price, and they have one clinic in London, just like Straight My Teeth.

 If you want to be sure an orthodontist is monitoring your treatment and you don't mind paying a bit extra for that benefit, this could be the best choice for you.
 Our Straight Teeth Direct review has more details.

 Wondersmile have clinics in London, Manchester, Liverpool and Birmingham which you can visit for a scan.
 From this, they prepare an interactive 3D visualisation of your treatment.
 If you can't get to one of these locations you can use a home impression kit instead.
 Their aligner package costs £1,399, or you can purchase a nighttime-only option for £1,449.